eikeschuett/IcebergShipDetection/README.md

     - [x] Program - Build up the CNN Architecture
     - [x] Program - Train the model: display the charts of loss and accuracy and the accuracy of the model on test data
     - [ ] Testing real world data - overview of some hotspots with iceberg and ship
-    - [ ] Testing real world data - the processing procedures descriptions
+    - [x] Testing real world data - the processing procedures descriptions
-    - [ ] Testing real world data - training results
+    - [x] Testing real world data - training results
-    - [ ] Testing real world data - plot on the map
+    - [ ] Testing real world data - plot AIS map
     - [ ] Baselines - how to measure the performance / compare with others

 ## Testscenes and AIS Ship Positions